BoykoDmytr/Boyko.University.FeP-1/README.md

 If any errors occur during calculations, such as invalid inputs or non-square matrices, corresponding error messages will be displayed.
 Users must ensure proper formatting of matrices for accurate calculations.

+## Week 6
+Programming Mode

+- Basic Operations:

+1. Conversion of input value between different numeral systems (decimal, binary, octal, hexadecimal).
+2. Displaying converted values in all numeral systems simultaneously.
+3. Performing logical and bitwise operations (AND, OR, NOT, XOR).

+- Interface:

+1. Input Value: Text input field where numerical values can be entered.
+2. Input Format: Dropdown menu to select the format of the input value (decimal, binary, octal, hexadecimal).
+3. Convert and Display Button: Button to initiate conversion and display of values.
+4. Decimal: Read-only input field to display the decimal value.
+5. Binary: Read-only input field to display the binary value.
+6. Octal: Read-only input field to display the octal value.
+7. **Hexadecimal:** Read-only input field to display the hexadecimal value.

+- Usage:

+For the Converter:
+1. Enter the numerical value in the "Input Value" field.
+2. Select the input format from the dropdown menu "Input Format".
+3. Press the "Convert and Display" button to convert the entered value into all other numeral systems and display them.

+For Logical and Bitwise Operations:
+1. Enter the numerical value in the "First Value" field.
+2. Select the format you want to use.
+3. Enter the numerical value in the "Second Value" field.
+4. Select the logical operator.
+5. Press the "Perform Task" button.

+- Notes:

+- Input value can be provided in decimal, binary, octal, or hexadecimal format.
+- Converted values will be displayed simultaneously in all numeral systems.
+- For binary, octal, and hexadecimal formats, the corresponding decimal value will also be displayed as input.

 # Project Task Decomposition
 - Develop user interface components for graph plotting
 - Develop core structure and architecture of the calculator application